top of page

 ✔︎ Ground-based radar for collision avoidance

-✔︎ Differential GPS assisted navigation
+✔︎ GPS assisted navigation

 "LIFT's goal of being 10X safer than general aviation is achievable by combining an inherently redundant and simple aircraft design with its semi-autonomous, controlled flying experience."